 Your report should looks something like the report below.
 At this point you would need to just look through the list of pages and decide which ones you would like to feature.
 You may have to decide if you want to only feature content that was published in the past year or if you want to feature whatever content was viewed most this year.

 This is also a great opportunity to assess your content.
 Do you see anything on your list that is really old and irrelevant?
 Maybe that can be reworked before next year.
 Do you see something that has really outperformed the rest?
-Maybe that is the kind of content that your audience will crave in 2017.
+Maybe that is the kind of content that your audience will crave this next year.
 Be sure to use this time and this information to guide your decisions for the coming year.